-Among the various categories of foot and ankle conditions we treat at our Brooklyn and Spring Valley, NY podiatry offices, those that result in heel pain tend to be more common.
+Among the various categories of foot and ankle conditions we treat at our Spring Valley, NY podiatry office, those that result in heel pain tend to be more common.
 Treatment for heel pain is often done successfully without the need for surgery, and—even better—there are steps you can take to reduce the risk of getting it in the first place.

 Some common causes of heel pain include: